variousauthors/the-valley/NEXTSTEPS.md

        wherever
      - [] I wish it was possible to indicate the "edge of the map" better though... how did DQ do it?
+- [] try adding a 3 frame fade out/in when entering/exiting
+  - I think with parent/child implemented this will be important because it gives the player time to take their finder off the button if they want (DQ has this)
+- [] add missing sub-overworlds
+  - [] add sub-overworld at 25, 16
+  - [] connect 35, 30 to the underworld

 - [] try doubling the movement speed in the underworld
-- [] try adding a 3 frame fade out/in when entering/exiting
 - [] try using a different scale of tree for sub-maps
 - [] try implementing a visual distinction between "inner maze" and outer maze
 - [] folks stumbling into that first illusory wall